essameldin77/AWS-Serverless-REST-API-Architecture/README.md

 The project is created as an MVP to demonstrate an educational understanding of AWS's Serverless REST API Architecture, mainly through the diagram and documentation of the steps required to create a production-ready application.

 It requires a thorough configuration, deployment, and setup of each service on AWS through an existing account.

+DISCLAIMER: This documentation provides instructions for deploying resources on Amazon Web Services (AWS).
+AWS is a Pay-As-You-Go provider, and deploying this solution may result in charges to your AWS account for the usage of AWS services.
+You are responsible for monitoring your AWS usage, understanding the associated costs, and cleaning up resources to prevent unexpected charges.